Little Magnetic Book: Localization induced by the effective harmonic oscillator

 \subsection{Control of $v_{h}$ with respect to $\rho$}

-Let us prove an optimal localization estimate of the eigenfunctions with respect to $\hat\eta$.
-Thanks to our relative boundedness lemmas we can compare the original quadratic form with the model quadratic form. \begin{prop} There exist $h_{0}>0$ and $C>0$ such that for all $C_{0}>0$ and $h\in(0,h_{0})$:
+Let us prove an optimal localization estimate of the eigenfunctions with respect to $\rho$.
+Thanks to our relative boundedness lemmas (Lemmas \ref{partial-tau} and \ref{partial-Dtau}) we can compare the initial quadratic form with the model quadratic form. \begin{prop} There exist $h_{0}>0$ and $C>0$ such that, for all $C_{0}>0$ and $h\in(0,h_{0})$,

 for $v_{h}\in\mathcal{F}_{N}(h)$. \end{prop} \begin{proof} Let us consider

 where

 For all $\eps>0$, we have: